• Skip to primary navigation

 Access is usually brief and task-specific, such as checking equipment, adjusting systems, or supporting daily operations.
 These shared workspaces create frequent moments where access must be managed carefully without disrupting automated processes.

-Automated warehouse area with retractable safety barriers guiding access around robotic workstations
+Retractable safety barriers guiding personnel access around robotic workstations in an automated warehouse.

 Access Methods That Do Not Match Real Workflows